jwilling/JNWCollectionView/README.md

 [collectionView reloadData];
 ```

-You should now have a fully-functioning collection view.
+You now have a fully-functioning collection view.
 But that's just scratching the surface.
 What else can be done?

 ## Lets dive deeper ##